EncoreTechnologies/blog/content/about/_index.md

 company.
 Once John graduated UC, he was offered a job at Encore to continue his excellent work.

-* [Mike Flora](https://github.com/MikeFlora) - Our ServiceNow guru.
+* [Mike Flora](https://github.com/MikeFlora) - Our ServiceNow guru and former IT manager for 14 years.
 Mike is a ServiceNow Sr Technical Consultant with a knack for implementing integrations and automation processes.